KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Detecting Wikipedia articles strongly based on single library collections.md

 ## Detecting Wikipedia articles strongly based on single library collections ##
 #### ***247 Dutch Wikipedia articles that wouldn't be here without Delpher and DBNL, with 33.000 views each month***

-*Latest update: 21 May 2020*
+<sup>Olaf Janssen, 21 May 2020</sup>

-This post illustrates an approach to detect articles in Wikipedia that are fully or largely based on content from for source reference.
-Dutch Wikipedia two digital collection websites operated by the KB,  the national library of the Netherlands.
+*In this post I will illustrate an approach to detect Wikipedia articles whose contents are fully or largely based on content from a single online source, such as an online newspaper archive or a digital text library.
+I use Dutch Wikipedia, in which I track down 247 articles that use two full-text collections of the KB, the national library of the Netherlands, as their main sources.*

 ********
 ### Three key players: Delpher, DBNL and KB
 To understand the rest of this post, I'll start with a short introduction of three key players: